 SAC meetings are held at least four times a year and notices are sent to parents prior to each meeting.
 These meetings are public meetings, though they are not meetings of the public.
 Parents and staff members are encouraged to attend SAC meetings to learn more about school programs and issues, and are invited to submit items to SAC members to be placed on the meeting agendas.
 The function of the SAC is to make recommendations and advise the principal on:

 You will find an “Issue Input” form at the bottom of this page.
 Feel free to submit an issue if there is something you’d like the SAC to address.
 Simply fill out the form and drop it by the main office at the school.
 We hope that you and your family have a great experience here at Wiesbaden Elementary School.

 What does the Parent Teacher Organization (PTO) do for Wiesbaden Elementary?

-Here are some of the things we did for the school year 2009-2010
+Here are some of the things we do for the school.

 What is the Wiesbaden Elementary School Parent Teacher Organization (PTO)?

 The PTO is made of parents who volunteer their time and effort each school year to running programs and activities (not covered by DoDEA-Europe) for the Wiesbaden Elementary school community.

 The PTO is managed by the Executive Board, and activities are run by the Committees.
 Committee Chairpersons call on PTO volunteers or at-large parent volunteers for assistance with events.